scenarioo/scenarioo/docs/contribute/Development-Environment-Ubuntu.md

 export PATH="$PATH:$HOME/.npm_global/bin"
 ```

-Now you are ready to install the few global node modules that we need for Scenarioo.
+Now you are ready to install the global node module that we need for Scenarioo.

 ```
-npm install -g bower phantomjs
+npm install -g phantomjs
 ```